qinbatista/PythonServer/documentation/FunctionModule/18_family_家族模块.md

 * 99: not in a family
 * 98: insufficient permissions
-* 97: invitation could not be sent to mailbox
+* 97: mail could not be sent